 - (2016) Does the Incredible Years Teacher Classroom Management Training programme have positive effects for young children exhibiting severe externalizing problems in school?: A quasi-experimental pre-post study.
 BMC Psychiatry. vol. 16 (362).

-- (2016) Together and alone - a study of interactions between toddlers and caregivers during mealtime in Norwegian childcare centers.
+- (2016) Together and alone a study of interactions between toddlers and childcare providers mealtime in Norwegian childcare centers.
 Early Child Development and Care.

 - (2015) Kjønnsforskjeller i skolefaglige prestasjoner - forklaringer i elevenes holdninger til og væremåte i skolen, samt relasjonelle forhold.
 Paideia.